kptdev/kpt/site/book/04-using-functions/01-declarative-function-execution.md

 The general way to provide a `functionConfig` of arbitrary kind (core or custom resources), is to declare the resource in a separate file in the same directory as the `Kptfile` and refer to it using the `configPath` field.

-You may use the short-hand form to specify value of `image` field.
-`gcr.io/kpt-fn/` is prepended by default to the specified image.

 For example: